Tigers vs. Phillies Player Props Betting Odds

-The Philadelphia Phillies host the Detroit Tigers at Citizens Bank Park on Tuesday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds on Nicholas Castellanos, Zach McKinstry and others in this contest.
+Player props can be found for Nicholas Castellanos and Spencer Torkelson, among others, when the Philadelphia Phillies host the Detroit Tigers at Citizens Bank Park on Wednesday at 6:05 PM ET.

 Bet on this matchup or its props with DraftKings!